Daniel 9 - A True Biblical Interpretation

 Daniel 9:24 “Until an anointed prince” and not as “Until Messiah he prince.”

-Additionally, in verse 25 there is no definite article (Hey ~ ה) before the word (משיח ~ Moshiach), and it is incorrect to translate this as “the Messiah” or “the anointed one” as if it were speaking about one exclusive individual.
-When translating correctly as an “anointed individual,7” the passages could be referring any one of a number of different individuals or objects that were anointed and not necessarily “the Messiah.”
+Additionally, in verse 25 there is no definite article (Hey ~ ה) before the word (משיח ~ Moshiach) and it is incorrect to translate this as “the Messiah” or “the anointed one” as if it were speaking about one exclusive individual.
+When translating correctly as an “anointed individual” the passages could be referring any one of several different individuals or objects that were anointed and not necessarily “the Messiah.”

 Two separate events and anointed ones, 62 weeks (434 years) apart.

 Christians also incorrectly translated the Hebrew (v'ayn Lo ~ לו ואין), at the end of Daniel 9:26.
 They translate it that he will be cut off “but not for himself,” as if it refers to someone being cut off not for himself but cut off for us and indicating a form of vicarious attainment.

 However, nowhere in the Jewish bible are these words translated as “not for himself.”
 The Hebrew means “and he will be no more” literally “and no more of him” and indicates the finality of his demise.
 A similar usage of (v'ayn Lo ~ לו ואין), can be found in Jeremiah 50:32 where it is translated “no one”.

 “The proud one shall stumble and fall, with no one to raise him up ( מֵקִ֑ים לו ואין ).

 Here it refers to the demise of Babylon and has the same connotation that after the identified individual’s demise there will be no one to continue his rule.